Development and application of novel methods for large scale genetic studies in Chinese and UK populations

 The project will be based within the China Kadoorie Biobank research group, part of the Nuffield Department of Population Health and based in the Big Data Institute.
 There are excellent facilities and a world-class community of genomics and population health scientists.
 There will be opportunities to collaborate across scientific disciplines and potential for involvement in international collaborations and/or consortia, depending on the direction of the project.

-The candidate should have a 2.1 or higher degree, with a strong background in genetics, statistics and/or computational biology.
+The candidate should have a strong background in genetics, statistics and/or computational biology.
 The project will involve large-scale data and statistical analyses and, therefore, requires some previous statistical and programming training/experience, and aptitude for and interest in extending these skills.